davidrhoden/davidrhoden-basic-netlify/timeline/war-of-the-worlds-record-1989.md

 ---
 title: I checked this War Of The Worlds LP out of the Knox County Library.
 date: 1989-10-01T21:00:00.000Z
-summary: I used to check out lots of records from the Knox County Library in downtown Knoxville.
 excerpt: I used to check out lots of records from the Knox County Library in downtown Knoxville.
 category: timeline
 image: /static/img/timeline/war-of-the-worlds-record-1989.jpg